ryanwevans/what-makes-the-web-possible-v-000/README.md

 Our content is now available to the whole web.
 Yay!
 What tool can we use to view it?
 How do we reach it?
 This is where web browsers come in.
 Web browsers know how to translate HTML code into something that is pleasant to read for a human.

 How do web browsers and servers interact?
 We have an agreed-upon convention for servers and browsers to exchange data.
 That convention (standard) is HTTP, or, in networking parlance, a "network protocol."
 It's how web browsers speak to web servers and ask the servers to send them payloads of HTML. _Be careful_: HTTP is like a handshake and a request: "Ms. Server, please tell me what information you have in the file `poodles.html`."
 Ms. Server then sends it on, indifferent to the content inside the file.
-That's HTTP, the hype-text transfer protocol, the rules for sending hyper-text, also known as HTML.
+That's HTTP, the hyper-text transfer protocol, the rules for sending hyper-text, also known as HTML.

 ![HTTP Request / Response Diagram](https://curriculum-content.s3.amazonaws.com/fswb-assets/what-makes-the-web-possible/request_response.jpg)